FreckledMe/rock_paper_scissors/README.md

 Note that all of these pictures use a plain white background.
 Each image is 300×300 pixels in 24-bit color.
 Examples Here are a few examples showing some of the poses and the diversity of hands used.

+License

+The dataset is licensed as a CC By 2.0, free for you to share and adapt for all uses, commercial or non-commercial.
+Please attribute and give appropriate credit to Laurence Moroney (lmoroney@gmail.com / laurencemoroney.com), and place no additional restrictions on your users as outlined here.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>